Loading Software and Accessing Data

 Text files, Word Processors and Bioinformatics

 Documents written using a word processor such as Microsoft Word or OpenOffice Write are not plain text documents and will not work in either a text editor or if used as a script.
 If your filename has an extension such as .doc or .odt, it is unlikely to be a plain text document.
-(Try opening a Word document in notepad or another text editor on Windows if you want proof of this.)
+(Try opening a Word document in Notepad or another text editor on Windows if you want proof of this.)

 Word processors are very useful for preparing documents, but do not use them for working with bioinformatics-related files.
 We recommend that you prepare text files for bioinformatics analyses using Linux-based text editors and not Windows- or Mac-based text editors.
 This is because Windows- or Mac-based text editors may insert hidden characters that are not handled properly by Linux-based programs.
 There are endless posts on bioinformatics forums bemoaning the problems that arise from this!

-There are a number of different text editors available on Bio-Linux.
+There are a number of different text editors available on Linux.
 These range in ease of use, and each has its pros and cons.
 In this practical we will briefly look at two editors, nano and vi.
 Vi is an extremely powerful text editor and popular with many professionals, as it is installed on almost every Linux system.
 However, it is also notoriously frustrating to get to grips with.
 For this reason, you are probably better starting off with nano, which is very easy to use and displays instructions at the bottom of the screen.

 Nano